David-dev1780010/my-order-2/README.md

 ## Telegram Mini App

-This is an order from client #2 and also a telegram mini application and telegram chat bots created on React.
+This is an order from client #2 and also a telegram mini application and telegram chatbots created on Python and others.

 ## fronted and backend
 Frontend: